rnestler/rnestler.github.io-source/content/articles/2017/2017-04-25_visiting_progressbar.rst

     `Progressbar`_ animated LED bar

-After the tour Andrew continued fixing his bike.
-Afterwards we went to have dinner and then he showed me a bit of Bratislava and the local beer culture.
+As soon as Andrew finished fixing his bike, we went to have dinner.
+He then continued to show me a bit of Bratislava and the local beer culture.

 .. figure:: /images/tour_de_hackerspace/progressbar/progressbar_outside.jpg
     :alt: Outside of Progressbar in the old town